Grace Giving

 Challenge

-Sadly, most Christians not only use the doctrine of grace to give less than 10% of their income to their local church, but some have reported that the average American Christian gives less than 3% of their income to anything that has to do with Jesus.6https://www.thegospelcoalition.org/article/bible-commands-christians-to-tithe/
+Sadly, most Christians not only use the doctrine of grace to give less than 10% of their income to their local church, but some have reported that the average American Christian gives less than 3% of their income to anything related to Jesus.
+6https://www.thegospelcoalition.org/article/bible-commands-christians-to-tithe/

-The idea the doctrine of grace frees us to give less money to Kingdom causes and more money to things of this world is a total misapplication of the Grace of God that I fear comes from a total lack of understanding of what the Grace of God has given us!
-If you understand the grace of God, then you understand we’ve been given access to the greatest investment firm in the world!
+The idea that the doctrine of grace frees us to give less money to Kingdom causes and more money to things of this world is a total misapplication of the Grace of God that I fear comes from a total lack of understanding of what the Grace of God has given us!
+If you understand the grace of God, then you know we’ve been given access to the greatest investment opportunity in the world!
 Because we are children of God, we get to invest in the KINGDOM OF GOD that has a return on investment that’s literally out of this world!
-It’s an exclusive giving club because you can’t invest in it if you aren’t a part of it!
+It’s an exclusive giving club because you can’t invest in His Kingdom if you aren’t a part of it.
+Think then how crazy it is to be given an exclusive investment opportunity that pays you for eternity, but you still choose to make your most significant investments into things that have an end.

 So, the idea that I’m only going to give 10% of my finances to the cause of Christ is frankly senseless!!
-I owe everything to Jesus for what He has already given me, and He just might ask me to truly give it, that’s certainly not without Biblical precedence, but the idea that I would justify in mind giving less to the cause of Christ than what He expected from the Jewish believers under the Law and the Old Testament believers prior to that who had even less revelation from God, is frankly irrational!
+I owe everything to Jesus for what He has already given me, and He just might ask me to truly give it!
+It’s certainly not without Biblical precedent!
+But, the idea that I would justify in my mind giving less to the cause of Christ than what God expected from the Jewish believers under the Law, and the Old Testament believers prior to that, who had even less revelation from God, is frankly irrational!

 So, for me and my family, we give away at least 15% of every dollar we earn or receive as a gift.
-We give at least ten percent to Venture because this is our local church and as such it’s our primary partnership in the cause of Christ and, in line with what we just studied, it’s the primary place we are being matured in the eternal life of Christ.
-Our 15% is nowhere near what I know other families give, so I don’t hold this up as the holy standard by any means, but simply as a testimony of a family who believes giving ought to be our top priority, and as such we have sought the Lord over how much He wants us to give rather than how little.
+We give at least ten percent to Venture Church because the local church is God’s Plan A to accomplish His mission, it’s our primary partnership in the cause of Christ, and, in line with what we just studied, it’s the primary place we are being matured in the eternal life of Christ.
+Our 15% is nowhere near what I know other families give, so I don’t hold this up as the holy standard by any means, but simply as a testimony of a family who believes giving ought to be our top priority, and as such, we seek the Lord over how much He wants us to give rather than how little he wants us to give.
+In addition, we don’t look to just give 15% of our income away; we set that standard as the minimum we will give away as we look to give more!
+We want to exceed our goal, not meet it!

-Now some of you are from a school of thinking that you’re waiting on the second half of this story to be me telling you about how we won the lottery or something!
-Normally when you hear that kind of story it's followed by, “But now we have money coming out our ears at such a level we can’t give it away … turns out you can’t outgive God!”
+Now some of you are from a school of thinking that you’re waiting on the second half of this story to be about how we won the lottery or something; of how we now have more money than we know what to do with!
+Normally, when you hear that kind of story, it’s followed by, “but now we have money coming out of our ears at such a level we can’t give it away faster than it comes in … turns out you can’t out-give God!”